aglab2/SRM/doc/vm_setup.md

 * Put files in 'config' folder to %appdata%
 * Fix paths using script in fix_path.lua
 * Setup all info_* scripts in OBS

-# Add paths to env vars
-Search for "environment" and select "Edit the system environment variables".

 # Watching